 Since self-employed Canadians report their earnings differently than salaried workers who work full-time or part-time, their reported net income is not always sufficient to qualify for a typical mortgage from a Canadian bank.

-While the procedure for applying for a self employed mortgage in Canada is easy if you know what you’re doing, there are several different companies and establishments you can approach for a mortgage.
+While the self employed mortgage process in Canada is easy if you know what you’re doing, there are several different companies and establishments you can approach for a mortgage.

 After all of the credit score procedures, a self employed person needs to ensure they’re aware of the fine linings of the mortgage.
-Things like the down payment, interest rate, monthly instalments, term, etc. are very important for a self employed mortgage in Canada.
+Things like the down payment, interest rate, monthly instalments, term, etc. are very important for a self employed mortgage.

-Self-employed mortgages in Canada don’t have very difficult requirements.
+Self-employed mortgages don’t have very difficult requirements.
 You first need to provide a traditional credit score, credit report, and detailed credit history.

-Financial statements for your company and evidence that your HST and/or GST are paid in full are some of the other supporting documents a lender can request for a self employed mortgage in Canada.
+Financial statements for your company and evidence that your HST and/or GST are paid in full are some of the other supporting documents a lender can request for a self employed mortgage.

 Private Financing Firms and Their Perks